-London College of Fashion provides a unique experience to postgraduate students, through flexible study options, access to industry events, specialist careers advice, collaborative opportunities and a university-wide postgraduate community and support network.
+London College of Fashion provides a unique experience to postgraduate students, specialist courses often taught by practitioners, access to industry events, specialist careers advice, collaborative opportunities and a university-wide postgraduate community and support network.

 With a unique focus on research, innovation, enterprise and collaboration, find out what postgraduate life is like at LCF.